oracle/graaljs/docs/user/Options.md

 ### --version

-Prints the version information of Graal JavaScript and then exits.
+Prints the version information of GraalVM JavaScript and then exits.

 ### --strict